 STAR GAZING ROOM: PAYNE FAMILY NATIVE AMERICAN CENTER

-Stay cozy inside while exploring the galaxy.
-Photo: Todd Goodrich
+Stay cozy inside while exploring the galaxy in the Star Gazing Room.
+Photo: Coral Scoles-Coburn/University of Montana

 BLUE MOUNTAIN OBSERVATORY

-In Missoula, the Blue Mountain Observatory sits atop Blue Mountain at an elevation of 6,300 feet.
-It’s about a 45-minute drive from the heart of downtown Missoula, a perfect distance from town resulting in minimal light pollution.
+Located 45 minutes from downtown Missoula, the Blue Mountain Observatory offers minimal light pollution and stunning views at 6,300 feet.
 Attend a public observation night to explore planets, star clusters, distant galaxies and nebulae.
 You’ll also learn how to spot celestial objects with binoculars or the naked eye.
-Bring a blanket and bundle up—a treasure trove of stars and sweeping views of the Milky Way await.
+Bring a blanket and bundle up—a treasure trove of stars and incredible views of the Milky Way await.

 Book early to secure your ticket to an observation night at Blue Mountain Observatory.
 Photo: Ashley Juric